Maciej-Ol/CATcovery/README.md

 # CATcovery
-Web app to better discover your cat origin using neural networks and streamlit
+Web app to better discover your cat origin using neural networks and Streamlit.

 by: Dominik Misior, Maciej Ołdakowski